 Whether you’re setting up motion-activated security lights or another automated system, correctly interpreting the diagram ensures your project works as intended.
 Let’s break down what each of these common labels means so you can approach your next wiring task with confidence.
 If you ever feel unsure about your home’s wiring, remember that professional electrician repairs are always the safest option.

-Finding the Power Supply (VCC)
+Identifying the Power Pin (VCC)

 Every electronic component needs power to function, and the VCC pin is where the PIR sensor gets its juice.
 VCC stands for “Voltage at the Common Collector,” which is a technical way of saying it’s the positive power input.
 Most PIR sensors are designed to run on low-voltage direct current (DC), typically between 3 and 5 volts.
 However, some models are more robust and can handle up to 12 volts.
 It’s crucial to check the specifications for your particular sensor to provide the correct voltage, as sending too much can permanently damage it.

-Locating the Ground Connection (GND)
+Finding the Ground Pin (GND)

 The ground pin, labeled GND, is just as important as the power supply.
 It serves as the return path for the electrical current, providing a common reference point for the circuit.
 Without a proper ground connection, the electricity has nowhere to go, and the sensor won’t work.
 Think of it as the other half of the power equation.
 The ground wire completes the electrical path, ensuring the sensor operates safely and reliably.
 In any wiring project, connecting the ground wire correctly is a fundamental step for both functionality and safety.

-Identifying the Output Signal (OUT)
+Locating the Output Signal Pin (OUT)

 The output pin, usually marked as OUT or SIGNAL, is where the magic happens.
 This is the pin that sends a signal when the sensor detects motion.
 When the PIR sensor is idle, this pin typically outputs a low voltage (or “LOW” signal).
 As soon as it detects infrared radiation from a person or animal moving in its field of view, it sends a high voltage (“HIGH” signal) through the output pin.
 This signal is what tells the connected device you want to control—like a security light, an alarm, or a smart home device—to turn on.